 For years, this Boston suburb has attracted residents trying to escape the ever-increasing housing costs of popular residential areas like Cambridge and Somerville.
 Medford, which borders Somerville, has a population of 57,771, with a median home value in the mid-$600,000s.

 Another big plus for Medford is the planned MBTA Green Line Extension (GLX) that will extend train service to College Avenue for a faster, more direct commute to downtown Boston.

 The rabid loyalty of Boston sports fans is legendary.
 Whether it’s cheering on the Boston Red Sox at Fenway Park, the New England Patriots at Gillette Stadium in Foxboro, or the Boston Celtics and Boston Bruins at TD Garden, you can always find an enthusiastic crowd supporting the city’s favorite teams.
 Boston also has its own soccer team, The New England Revolution, who compete in the Eastern Conference of Major League Soccer.

 For the culture-seeker

-Boston is overflowing with art galleries, museums, historical sites, and music venues to satiate even the most hardcore culture vulture.
+Boston is overflowing with culture — starting with its 80 museums and 42 music venues.
 The Museum of Fine Art (MFA), Isabella Stewart Gardner Museum, and Institute of Contemporary Art (ICA) are just a few of Boston’s world-class museums.
 There are many important sites for history buffs, from the Paul Revere House and the USS Constitution Museum, to the site of the Boston Tea Party.
 The Freedom Trail is a 2.5-mile walking tour that links many of them together.